 SWITCH/INDICATOR FUNCTION HALT BUTTON When pressed, this switch halts processor #1 and processor #2 after completion of syllables currently in process, and lights the indicator.
 The indicator remains lit, until the LOAD button is pressed and a load operation is initiated.
-NOT READY This is an indicator which notifies the operator that one or more units that are installed as part of the system, and that do not have local "Not Ready" indicators, have become unavailable for normal use by the system.
-The following units are included in this check: both processors, core memory modules, all I/O con- trol units, both magnetic drum storage units, and message printer/keyboard.
+NOT READY This is an indicator which notifies the operator that one or more units that are installed as part of the system, and that do not have local "Not Ready" indicators have become unavailable for normal use by the system.
+The following units are included in this check: both processors, core memory modules, I/O control units, magnetic drum storage unit #1, and message printer/ keyboard.
 Other input/output peripheral units are not included.
-The indicator is not lit by signals indicating non- availability because of current use with the system.
+The indicator is not lit by signals indicating non-availability because of current use with the system.